 If you try to implement as many of these Pinterest growth strategies as possible, you’ll find that your following grows at a rapid rate.

-I’d love to hear how you go, so please save this post and come back in two months to tell me in the comments how much your following has grown!
+I’d love to hear how you go, so please save this post and come back in a month to tell me in the comments how much your following and website traffic has grown!

 This concludes my free Pinterest marketing series.
 If you’ve found this series helpful, please share with your friends using the links below.
 If you’re ready to take your Pinterest marketing seriously, please also check out The Pinfluence Playbook that includes over 100 pages of actionable strategies to help you grow your business with Pinterest.